-Pu'ukohola Heiau Professional Review and Guide
+Pu'ukohola Heiau Professional Guide

 "This heiau (temple or sacred place) was built by King Kamehameha the Great.
 He was instructed by the prophet Kapouhaki to build it on Pu’ukohola (Whale Hill) in 1790 and dedicate it to the war god Ku, who would help him defeat his enemies.
 In 1810 he did defeat them and united the Hawaiian Islands into one kingdom.